-- Digitizing VHS.
+- Digitizing VHS, Slides or Photo Albums.
 Preserving family memories is often an overwhelming task for someone with many years worth.
-How about doing a few VHS at a time and gifting them memories that keep.
+FOREVER can help you preserve photos and gift them memories that keep.

 - Time.
 For the home-bound grandparent, give them a calendar with a year’s worth of visits scheduled out- dinners together, afternoon puzzle dates, BBQ and yard games, lunch or ice cream dates.
 Make sure to copy everything scheduled onto your personal calendar, so you don’t miss any plans.